-- 4.6.7.
-Submit names of contractors and visitors coming onsite to the Administrative Services Office prior to arrival. - 4.6.8.
-Notify ESH Department and Emergency Response Team (ERT) of users or contractors working during non-routine business hours with at least a 24-hour advance notice.
-This does not include an emergency work task. - 4.6.9.
-Notify the Administrative Services Office when an individual's access is to be terminated. - 4.6.10.
-Submit a TAP when required. - 4.7.
-Environment, Safety, and Health (ESH) Department - 4.7.1.
-Grants appropriate access to the facility and provides directions for check-in. - 4.7.2.
-Screens individuals against a Watch List. - 4.7.3.
-Monitors the facility access points and reports deficiencies (e.g., perimeter fencing, access signage, etc.). - 4.7.4.
-Observes and reports activities/situations that could present a threat. - 4.7.5.
-Maintains the access control system database, updates access requirements for proximity locks and manages keys for facility access. - 4.7.6.
-Oversees installation, maintenance, and repair of access points. - 4.7.7.
-Provides personal protective equipment (PPE), brass, and shuttle service when needed. - 4.7.8.
-Maintains completed Acknowledgement of Risk and Release/Agreement Not to Sue and Waiver documents. - 4.8.
-Infrastructure Technician - 4.8.1.
-Ensures the occupancy limits for the cage are not exceeded. - 4.8.2.
-Monitors the brass tag boards. - 4.8.3.
-Denies underground access when appropriate. - 4.9.
-Personnel Accessing SURF - 4.9.1.
-Required to check in at the Yates or Ross guard house. - 4.9.2.
-Ensure accountability of the requirements of this document. - 4.9.3.
-Report any access control point deficiencies, suspicious activity, or unauthorized personnel to ESH Department.
+- 4.5.10.
+Submit a TAP when required. - 4.6.
+Environment, Safety, and Health (ESH) Department - 4.6.1.
+Grants appropriate access to the facility and provides directions for check-in. - 4.6.2.
+Screens individuals against the Watch List. - 4.6.3.
+Monitors the facility access points and reports deficiencies (e.g., perimeter fencing, access signage, etc.). - 4.6.4.
+Observes and reports activities/situations that could present a threat. - 4.6.5.
+Maintains the access control system database, updates access requirements for proximity locks and manages keys for facility access. - 4.6.6.
+Oversees installation, maintenance, and repair of access points. - 4.6.7.
+Provides personal protective equipment (PPE), brass, and shuttle service when needed. - 4.6.8.
+Maintains completed Acknowledgement of Risk and Release/Agreement Not to Sue and Waiver documents. - 4.7.
+Infrastructure Technician - 4.7.1.
+Ensures the occupancy limits for the cage are not exceeded. - 4.7.2.
+Monitors the brass tag boards. - 4.7.3.
+Denies underground access when appropriate. - 4.8.
+Personnel Accessing SURF - 4.8.1.
+Required to check in at the Yates or Ross guard house. - 4.8.2.
+Ensure accountability of the requirements of this document. - 4.8.3.
+Report any access control point deficiencies, suspicious activity, or unauthorized personnel to ESH Department. - 4.8.4.
+Ensure visitors, contractors, and users meet the physical requirements for access. - 4.8.5.
+Submit a TAP when required.